 Submissions should promote a greater understanding of contemporary issues in public relations theory and practice.
 All methodological approaches are acceptable: qualitative, quantitative, rhetorical, critical, historical, pedagogical, etc. Fully developed paper sessions and panel discussions with an interdisciplinary focus that might be of interest to members from other divisions and interest groups will receive special consideration.
 Please note that the same individual paper, paper session, or panel discussion can only be submitted to one division.

-The 103rd Annual Convention theme is “Our Legacy, Our Relevance”, which is both an inward and outfacing theme, which can be applicable for the public relations research and applied sectors.
-We are looking for research that will help spark dialogue about what intellectual, institutional, community, cultural, and historical legacies we honor with our research, teaching, and service in public relations.
-In addition, exploring our current and future relevance in the community, profession, and in society should also be explored.
+The 104th Annual Convention theme is “Communication at Play”, which directs attention to research that is imaginative, creative, strategic, engaging, and fun, which can be applicable for the public relations research and applied sectors.
+We are looking for research that examines the nature of play as it intersects with strategic communication practices.
+Research that looks at how public relations can help solve puzzles of society.
+In addition, research should explore playfulness and engagement in shared experiences between organizations and their publics.
+In addition, exploring our current and future relevance in the community, profession, and in society.
 We need to be able to identify, discuss, and apply our work in both practice and in research to help identify the gaps, rising issues, and help create bridges to help connect our work to everyday communities and new audiences.

-Papers that explicitly address the convention theme “Our Legacy, Our Relevance” will be given special considered.
+Papers that explicitly address the convention theme “Communication at Play” will be given special considered.
 Subjects related to the convention theme might include (but not limited to) the role and presence public relations has in the following areas:

 - The State of Public Relations: Past, Present, and Future Directions for Theory, Research, and Applications

-- Community building initiatives to help bridge and stand the gap
+- Community building initiatives to help bridge the gap

 - Emerging technology risks, challenges, and benefits of social and digital media